 13. HOW TO FILE A COMPLAINT OF DISCRIMINATION

 Complaints of disability discrimination, whether relating to reasonable accommodations or otherwise, should be filed with the Office of Equal Opportunity, pursuant to Chancellor’s Regulation A-830, which covers allegations of various forms of civil rights discrimination.
 Grievance and arbitration procedures, under collective bargaining agreements, may provide another avenue for addressing discrimination issues.
-The applicant or employee may also file a complaint with the Equal Employment Opportunity Commission; U.S. Department of Education, Office for Civil Rights; New York State Division of Human Rights; or the New York City Commission on Human Rights.
+Individuals may also file a complaint with the Equal Employment Opportunity Commission; U.S. Department of Education, Office for Civil Rights; New York State Division of Human Rights; or the New York City Commission on Human Rights.

 PROCEDURES FOR REQUESTING A REASONABLE ACCOMMODATION